-The Fairhaven Public Schools is a local PK-12 school district.
+The Fairhaven Public School system is a local PK-12 school district.
 In the 2015-2016 School Year, the School District served approximately 2,000 students.
 All 140 teachers in the Public Schools are highly qualified and licensed in Teaching Assignment.
 The District and School Leadership includes the School Committee, the Office of the Superintendent of Schools, the Office of Student Services, and the building principals.
-The school department operates four school buildings, including:
+The School Department operates four school buildings, including: